Industrial Engineering & Manufacturing Glossary

 F

-The percentage of units that pass through a process correctly the first time, without rework or repair.
-A truer quality metric than final yield.
-Calculator →
+The percentage of units that pass through a process correctly the first time, with no rework or repair.

 Quality